Search Engine Optimisation tactics are not a one size fits all approach.

 Internal linking is also another important consideration

-But be warned, poor quality sites can hurt your SEO, so not links are good links.
+But be warned, poor quality sites can hurt your SEO, so not all links are good links.

 Search engines are there to serve you the most relevant pieces of content every time a visitor enters a query, so website optimisation is your #1 priority.
 You need to ensure that you create web page content that the search engine will favour over your competitors.